 5. There’s little relationship satisfaction because our health is out of whack…

 After my youngest was born, it took probably 8 months before I welcomed touch.
 I’m talking about from anyone.
 It was a rough 8 months, but I was so out of sorts, I truly didn’t want to be close to anyone.

 And when I went to a doctor, he prescribed a hormone cream that ended up building in my system and turning me into Mrs. Hyde.
 It was a terrifying experience that I never want to relive.

 But it just goes to show how messed up our bodies can get and how badly they can affect our worlds and the people we love inside them.

 After my hormone scare, I have since looked at my sex differently.
 I know women get a bad rap sometimes for the way we can act crazy, but I’m convinced some of these women just need help.

 I know I did.
 I’m so thankful I recognized that the dangerous thoughts I had in my head were not normal and something was wrong.
 I was literally scared of what I might do.

-There are dear women out there who lost marriages, children, jobs, all because they couldn’t get the help they so desperately needed.
+There are dear women out there who lost marriages, children, and jobs, all because they couldn’t get the help they so desperately needed.

 If that is you, please, go to a doctor who specializes in natural hormones and let them help.
 You will be SO glad you did!